ThomasMertes/seed7/src/read_me.txt

                          chkccomp.c defines CHECK_INT_DIV_BY_ZERO,
                          to avoid the popup.

-  INT_DIV_BY_ZERO_SIGNALS: Defined when an integer division by
-                           zero triggers the signal SIGFPE.
-When
-                           it is defined chkccomp.c defines also
-                           DO_SIGFPE_WITH_DIV_BY_ZERO.

-  DO_SIGFPE_WITH_DIV_BY_ZERO: Defined when SIGFPE should be raised
+  DO_SIGFPE_WITH_DIV_BY_ZERO: TRUE, when SIGFPE should be raised
-                              with a division by zero instead of just calling raise(SIGFPE).
-Under
+                              with an integer division by zero.
+                              When it is FALSE raise(SIGFPE) can
+                              be called instead.
+Under Windows it
-                              Windows it is necessary to trigger
+                              is necessary to trigger SIGFPE this
-                              SIGFPE this way to assure that the debugger can catch it.
-The Seed7 to C compiler produces code to raise
+                              way to assure that the debugger can catch it.
+When the compiler (s7c)
-                              SIGFPE when an uncaught EXCEPTION
-                              occurs (when the compiler was called
-                              with the option -e).
+                              is called with the option -e the function triggerSigfpe() is used to

-  CHECK_INT_DIV_BY_ZERO: Instruct the Seed7 to C compiler to
+                              raise SIGFPE, when an uncaught
+                              EXCEPTION occurs.

+  CHECK_INT_DIV_BY_ZERO: TRUE, when integer divisions must be
+                         checked for a division by zero.
+This applies to the division operations div,
-                         generate C code, which checks all integer divisions (div, rem, mdiv and mod) for division by zero.
-The generated C code should, when executed, raise the
-                         exception NUMERIC_ERROR instead of doing
+                         rem, mdiv and mod.
+The generated C code should, when a division by zero occurs, raise the exception NUMERIC_ERROR instead
-                         the illegal divide operation.
+                         of doing the illegal divide operation.

-  CHECK_INT_REM_BY_ZERO: Defined when integer remainder must be
+  CHECK_INT_REM_BY_ZERO: TRUE, when integer remainder must be
                          checked for a division by zero.
 This applies to the division operations rem
                          and mod.
 The generated C code should,